Data science and machine learning

 Summary

-This class provides a hands-on introduction to data science and machine learning topics, exploring areas such as regression, classification, clustering, dimensionality reduction, text analytics, and neural networks.
-The course consists of lectures and coding sessions using the Python language.
+Hands-on introduction to data science and machine learning.
+We explore recommender systems, generative AI, chatbots, graphs, as well as regression, classification, clustering, dimensionality reduction, text analytics, neural networks.
+The course consists of lectures and coding sessions using Python.

 Content